Having discovered Seattle's

 left regarding this band after featuring them twice on

-The BoneBat Show, it was obliterated by the
+The BoneBat Show, it was

 much appreciated shout out.

-Jeramee of I Rot, with his patented "Halo of Hatred"
+Jeramee of I Rot, with his patented "Halo of

-In all, this was a great night of varied and heavy local metal.
-And
+In all, this was a great night of varied and heavy local

 judging from

-you missed it.
+but you missed out.

 Don't let it happen again.